 I would not recommend pouring water directly on top of the sponge, since the seeds could be washed away before they have sprouted.
 It is also more difficult to control the water this way.

-As mentioned before, you can also use clear plastic wrap to cover the sponge to help retain moisture and keep the air more humid near the seeds.
+You can also use clear plastic wrap to cover the sponge.
+This will help to retain moisture and keep the air more humid near the seeds.

 If you are going to harvest your sprouted seeds for microgreens, use a pair of clean scissors (disinfect with alcohol) to cut them close to the surface of the sponge.
 Use them in salads, soups, or as garnish for other dishes.